Stixwould: Geography

 The village is situated 13 mi east from Lincoln and 2 mi north-east from the large village of Woodhall Spa.
 The River Witham runs a little over a mile to the west of the village which lies on the southern end of the Lincolnshire Limewoods.

 Stixwould lies on a finger of higher ground on the edge of the Witham fenland, bordered to the north by the Catchwater Drain and to the south by Reeds Beck.

 The historic parish of Stixwould contains numerous woodlands most notable of which are Stixwould Wood to the north-west, Halstead Wood to the west and Long Wood to the south.

 Nowadays the ancient parish has been adjoined with the parish of Woodhall to form the parish of Stixwould and Woodhall with a combined population of 255 in 2011.

 History

 Stixwould's name originates from the Old English Stigr and wald meaning Stigr's forest or wood, appearing in the 1086 Domesday Book as Stigeswalde.

 Major John Edward Almonds, a founding member of the SAS, was from Stixwould.

+In 1971 the civil parish had a population of 123.
+On 1 April 1987 the parish was abolished and merged with Woodhall to form "Stixwould and Woodhall".